 - Request extra veggies or salsa on your burrito bowl or in your burrito.

-- Add extra veggies on top of your salad.
+- Add extra veggies on top of your salad, pasta or entree bowl.

 - Ask for a whole grain bun instead of white.